thuongtruong109/redis-cluster/README.md

 ## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](.github/CONTRIBUTING.md) for details.

-💡 Fork → Hack → Test → PR.
-Bug reports & feature requests welcome in [Issues](https://github.com/thuongtruong109/reluster/issues).

-We invite you to contribute and help improve Reluster 💚
+We welcome you to contribute and help improve Reluster 💚

+Fork → Hack → Test → PR.
 Here are a few ways you can get involved:

 - **🐛 Reporting Bugs:** If you come across any bugs or issues, please check out the [reporting bugs guide](https://github.com/thuongtruong109/reluster/issues) to learn how to submit a bug report.
 - **✨ Suggestions:** Have ideas to enhance features?
 We'd love to hear them!
 Check out the [contribution guide](.github/CONTRIBUTING.md) to share your suggestions.